§ 1141 Criminal background checks.

 (j) An applicant who fails to comply with subsection (i) of this section is subject to a civil penalty of not less than $1,000 nor more than $5,000 for each violation.

-(4) The information that DHSS provides in the criminal history about disqualifying and nondisqualifying criminal convictions;
+(4) The information that the Department provides in the criminal history about disqualifying and nondisqualifying criminal convictions.

-(5) The methods for notifying applicants and employers of the results of DHSS's review, and for providing applicants with the criminal history;
+(5) The methods for notifying applicants and employers of the results of the Department's review, and for providing applicants with the criminal history.

 (7) Other provisions required to achieve the purpose of this section.

-(a) No employer is permitted to employ an applicant, as defined in § 1141 of this title, without first obtaining the results of that applicant's mandatory drug screening.
+(a) An employer may not employ an applicant without first obtaining the results of that applicant's mandatory drug screening.

-(b) All applicants, as defined in § 1141 of this title, must submit to mandatory drug screening, as specified by regulations promulgated by the Department of Health and Social Services (DHSS).
+(b) All applicants must submit to mandatory drug screening, as specified by regulations promulgated by the Department.

-(c) DHSS shall promulgate regulations, regarding the pre-employment testing of all applicants, for use of the following illegal drugs:
+(c) The Department shall promulgate regulations, regarding the preemployment testing of all applicants, for use of all of the following illegal drugs:

-(6) Any other illegal drug specified by DHSS, pursuant to regulations promulgated pursuant to this section.
+(6) Any other illegal drug specified by the Department under regulations promulgated under this section.

-(d) An agency, including but not limited to temporary agencies, must provide the drug screening results it receives regarding an applicant referred to work in a facility, as defined in § 1141 of this title, to that particular facility so that the facility is better able to make an informed decision whether to accept the referral.
+(d) An agency, including temporary agencies, must provide the drug screening results it receives regarding an applicant referred to work in a facility to that particular facility so that the facility is better able to make an informed decision whether to accept the referral.

-(e) The employer must provide confirmation of the drug screen in the manner prescribed by DHSS's regulations.
+(e) The employer must provide confirmation of the drug screen in the manner prescribed by the Department's regulations.